Did MS Ruin My Marriage?

 As I sit perusing my social media feed, I see several of my fellow MS warriors share a wonderful post from another MS website about a couple battling the disease together.
 She the afflicted one and he the doting, faithful partner.
 It’s a love story (and I confess, I’m a sucker for a good love story), saying how much they love each other, and how accepting he is of her disease.
-She talks about how she realizes divorce rates are elevated for those with a chronic illness but that they are doing great.
 It’s uplifting.
 Until I see a great picture of them after finishing a 30 mile MS Bike race together.
-At that point, I realize, while they’ve no doubt had challenges, they’ve only experienced the tip of the iceberg when it comes to potential MS-related relationship problems.
+At that point, I realize, while they’ve no doubt had challenges, I think they’ve only experienced the tip of the iceberg when it comes to potential MS-related relationship problems.
 I see posts like this often, the happy, “all is well despite the disease” couple.
 While that is great and hopeful, it can also sting to see, if you’ve been in the opposite situation.
 Where things didn’t work out.
 So I felt it was time to write about the other side of the coin, to show that having a relationship with a chronic illness is not easy and that it doesn’t always work out.

 It’s not my intention to write a depressing article here, but I want to be realistic.
 While some people need to read about ideal situations and positive messages, some prefer to hear about everything, the good and the bad.
 The realities of life, no matter how rough they might be.
 I’m one of those that needs that, I need to see that other people experience the rough times like I do.
 I find some comfort in knowing that I’m not the only one.
 This topic of relationships and MS hits home a bit as my marriage has ended.
 I waited some time before diving into this because I needed time to reflect.
 I wanted as clear a mind as possible about the subject.